AdilZouitine/boring-guy/content/posts/blog/masking-rl.md

 *Figure 8 : Attention map **with** mask*

 We have seen in the two previous figures (7 & 8) that the attention maps are different.
 Therefore, the outputs will be different.
-Let us make some sanity checks.
+Let's make some sanity checks.
 ```python
 # Equality test
 torch.eq(output_without_mask, output_with_mask)